Skip to main content

 Office: 533 Agnes Arnold Hall

 Mizelle performs public history work on the long history of lead poisoning as an environmental metal that has sickened vulnerable people for well over a century.
 He is the curator of This Lead is Killing Us: A History of Citizens Fighting Lead Poisoning in Their Communities for the National Library of Medicine Traveling Exhibition Program.
 The exhibition focuses on early twentieth century immigrants becoming sick and dying in dangerous lead industries and the prevalence of lead in the environment from gasoline, paint, and other toxic materials.
-The exhibition focuses on the often-ignored activism of black high school and college students during the 1960s in Chicago who raised awareness around lead poisoning and fought to counter the deleterious impact of poor people living in leaded environments.
+The exhibition focuses on the often-ignored activism of Black high school and college students during the 1960s in Chicago who raised awareness around lead poisoning and fought to counter the deleterious impact of poor people living in harmful environments.

 He is currently writing a history of race and diabetes in the twentieth century.
-Fusing historical analysis, STS theory, and popular culture, this project situates the experiences of black people with diabetes within the longue durée of racial pain, protest politics, mobility/migration, and the racialization of chronic disease.
+Fusing historical analysis, STS theory, and popular culture, this project situates the experiences of Black people with diabetes within the longue durée of racial pain, protest politics, mobility/migration, and the racialization of chronic disease.
 His work connects diabetes, disability, and race by focusing on the complications of the disease, particularly amputations and dialysis.
-Along with colleagues James Schafer and Helen Valier, Mizelle is also co-editing the Oxford Handbook of American Medical History.
+Along with colleagues James Schafer and Quinn Valier, Mizelle is also co-editing the Oxford Handbook of American Medical History.

 Before joining the faculty at the University of Houston, Mizelle taught at Florida State University.
 Mizelle earned his BA in History from North Carolina Central University, MA in United States History from American University (Washington, DC), and Ph.D. in United States and the History of Medicine from Rutgers University (New Brunswick).